andychu/epsilon/NOTES.md

 I guess this was obvious from the start, but I thought some of the canonicalization or maybe hash-consing would do some magic.

-### Testing

-- Testing:
-  - ./run.sh nfa-suite
-  - ./run.sh test-tool -- well there are no assertions here
-  - ./backtrack.sh compare-syn-1 '' 20  -- bug to fix

 ### rsc-regexp